Disabled Travel in Berlin

 .
 Travel to the site is undertaken by public transport so please check with the tour operator beforehand to see if they can cater to your level of mobility.
 It may be necessary to organise private transportation.

 , located in the West of Berlin, is the largest and most important remaining Hohenzollern residence in Berlin.
 A landscaped park and a unique baroque garden surround the complex.
 Currently only the ground floor of the Palace can be accessed by Wheelchair, but an elevator is planned for the end of 2014.
 Wheelchair accessible bathroom facilities are available.

 The Jewish Museum Berlin, designed by Daniel Liebeskind, is a favourite of many visitors to Berlin

 and is also one of the top museums on Jewish history and culture in the world.
 It has a ramp at the main entrance and is step-free throughout.
 The museum is located southeast of the other tourist sights, about 6 blocks away from Checkpoint Charlie.
 It has a ramp at the main entrance which is located west of the building.
 The venue is completely wheelchair accessible and also has accessible restrooms available.

 More than 600,000 people visit the Topography of Terror

 has developed into a major visitor attraction.
-Since the transfer from Bonn as the former capital of Germany to Berlin the Reichstag has been visited by 15 million people.
-Inside the glass dome visitors can enjoy the view over the parliamentary and government quarter.
-The building is wheelchair accessible.
-To visit the dome you will need to book in advance and enter your identity document information...
+Since the transfer from Bonn as the former capital of Germany to Berlin, the Reichstag has been visited by 15 million people.
+The Reichstag is the German parliament building and is located near the Brandenburg Gate.
+It has a dome on top with a good view of the city that is accessed by a long ramp to get up a couple of floors.
+Inside the glass dome, visitors can enjoy the view over the parliamentary and government quarter.
+A visit to the inside of the building is step-free but requires making a reservation in advance.
 Please see our listing

 The Brandenburger Tor